cloud-bulldozer/HyPerfCha/README.md

 # HyPerfCha
 Tools which run Performance and Chaos test on large Scale Managed Hypershift clusters on public cloud.
 Focuses on benchmarking HostedControlPlanes and Management Control Planes at high workload and turbulence.

-Application that runs Performance and Chaos benchmarking on HostedControlPlanes and Management Control Planes at high workload and turbulence.
-Currently focussing large Scale Managed Hypershift clusters on AWS.

-It executes a series of jobs in order to stress the environment by scaling them to max capacity and it simulates a percentile of real world workload/traffic on them.
+It executes a series of jobs in order to stress the environment by scaling them to max capacity and it simulates a percentile of real world workload/traffic/outages on them.
 It utilizes three key tools and an observability stack for reporting and monitoring,

 ## HCP Burner:
 It is a cluster orchestrator, spins up a specified number of clusters simultaneously, in this case managed ROSA HCP clusters and prepares them for workload execution.
 Additionally, it calculates various metrics such as cluster installation & destruction times as well as collects Management Clusters usage metrics.